What is a Root Canal Treatment?

 If you want to ensure that you get the best care if you need to claim for a Root Canal, sign up for one of our dental insurance policies today to ensure the oral health and dental hygiene of you and your employees.

 Root Canals are one of the most common treatments that we see when claims are made for dental insurance.
-Their high price, even on the NHS often shocks people, so this is one of the many reasons that we recommend taking out a dental insurance policy to avoid the shock of high dental charges when you are sat in the dentists chair.
+Their high price, even on the NHS often surprises people, so this is one of the many reasons that we recommend taking out a dental insurance policy to avoid the shock of high dental charges when you are sat in the dentists chair.

 Covering your staff for their dental treatments, especially root canals is a great way to look after the health and wellbeing of your workforce.